“The CLAA staff are recognized as the leaders in the research and administration of classical Catholic studies today.” (Cognia)

 A Dominican Apostolate

 The Dominican Order, founded in 1215, is built upon four pillars: Prayer, Study, Community and Apostolate.
 With respect to prayer, we attend Mass frequently, pray the Rosary and Liturgy of the Hours daily.
 With respect to study, we study Philosophy and Theology, and the classical liberal arts on which these are based.
-With respect to Community, we are members of the Our Lady of the Rosary Lay Dominican group at St. Matthew Catholic Church in Charlotte, NC (the largest parish in America).
-Lastly, with respect Apostolate, we work to promote classical Catholic studies through our work in the Classical Liberal Arts Academy.
+With respect to Community, we are members of the Our Lady of the Rosary Lay Dominican group at St. Matthew Catholic Church in Charlotte, NC.
+Lastly, with respect to Apostolate, we work to promote classical Catholic studies through our work in the Classical Liberal Arts Academy.

 Accredited by Cognia

-The CLAA logo (below) was designed by Mr. Michael to represent the character and mission of the Classical Liberal Arts Academy.
+The CLAA logo represents the character and mission of the Classical Liberal Arts Academy.
 The shield represents our duty to defend the Catholic faith.
 The crimson color represents the sacrificial nature of this work.
 The sun, moon and seven stars represents the classical Catholic curriclum.
 The sun represents Theology; the moon represents Philosophy; the seven stars represents the seven classical liberal arts.
 The book represents the writings of the wise (Ecclesiastes 12:11) and the Latin motto “In Antiquis Sapientia”, which means “In the ancients (there is) Wisdom” (Job 12:12).